-Adults who are present during this time are asked to participate in order to fully enhance the children's enjoyment and participation.
-A songbook is available for parents who are interested in learning the words to popular together time songs.
+Adults who are present during this time are asked to participate in order to fully enhance the children’s enjoyment and participation.

 Clothing and Diapers

 Your child will get “dirty” and “messy” at IDP because that is the essence of play and learning!
-Please Do Not send your child to IDP in clothes that must stay clean and spotless.
+Please do not send your child to IDP in clothes that must stay clean and spotless.
 We believe that children must be uninhibited in their exploration and discovery; although smocks and other cover-ups are provided, they are not required.
 Children are never required to keep themselves from getting messy in the course of play.
 No child will be prohibited or restricted from participating in activities in order to keep clothes clean.

 At least two changes of clothing, including underwear and socks, should be kept at IDP at all times.
 All clothes sent or worn to IDP should be labeled with the child’s name.
 Each child has a special cubby to hold personal belongings.

 IDP provides diapers and wipes.
 We welcome cloth diapers, which would be provided by the family.